love-bonito/backend-developer/README.md

 ### Delivery of the project

-Please share the URL of the repository with pablo.morales@lovebonito.com and aman.agarwal@lovebonito.com, remember to let Celeste (beverly.shaddick@lovebonito.com) know that you have finished the challenge.
+Please share the URL of the repository with pablo.morales@lovebonito.com and aman.agarwal@lovebonito.com, remember to let Beverly (beverly.shaddick@lovebonito.com) know that you have finished the challenge.